Kulakshi/KWIC_SearchTool/README.md

 # KWIC_SearchTool

-KWIC search tool is a simple implementation of a Key Word In Context text search.
+KWIC search tool is a simple implementation for Key Word In Context text search.

 ## Developer guide
 This is implemented as a netbeans project